SanPen/GridCal/doc/md_source/structure.md

-# 🌁 Structure of GridCal
+# 🌁 Structure of VeraGrid

-GridCal is arranged in three packages:
+VeraGrid is arranged in three packages:

-- GridCalEngine: A package with the database and calculations logic.
+- VeraGridEngine: A package with the database and calculations logic.
-- GridCalServer: A package that serves an API-rest to use GridCalEngine remotely.
+- VeraGridServer: A package that serves an API-rest to use VeraGridEngine remotely.
-- GridCal: A package that contains the Graphical User Interface (GUI) and operates with `GridCalEngine` and `GridCalServer` seamlessly.
+- VeraGrid: A package that contains the Graphical User Interface (GUI) and operates with `VeraGridEngine` and `VeraGridServer` seamlessly.

 ![](figures/Packages.png)

-The information in GridCal is stored in objects, arranged in a database (`MultiCircuit`) that gets compiled into simpler  structures (`NumericalCircuit`) that contains arrays ready for calculation.
+The information in VeraGrid is stored in objects, arranged in a database (`MultiCircuit`) that gets compiled into simpler  structures (`NumericalCircuit`) that contains arrays ready for calculation.
-All simulations in GridCalEngine are managed by simulation "drivers".
+All simulations in VeraGridEngine are managed by simulation "drivers".
 The structure is as follows:

 ![](figures/DataModelSimulation.png)